beet-software/dorm/dorm_annotations/README.md

 }
 ```

-Applying `Filter.text('school7319004#Paul', key: '_query_sbn')` (described in the `dorm_framework` package)
+Applying `Filter.text('school7319004#Paul', key: '_query_sbn')` should optimize the reading of all
-should optimize the reading of all Pauls studying at the school with ID `school7319004`.
+Pauls studying at the school with ID `school7319004`.

 ### Composite fields

-The `ModelField` annotation is used to link a database composite column to a Dart field within a model class.
+The `ModelField` annotation is used to link a database composite column to a Dart field within a
+model class.

-In a non-relational database, a composite column refers to a field that can hold a collection of values or
+In a non-relational database, a composite column refers to a field that can hold a collection of
-sub-attributes within a single column.
-Unlike a simple column that holds a single value, a composite column
+values or sub-attributes within a single column.
+Unlike a simple column that holds a single value, a
-allows for the grouping or nesting of multiple values or sub-attributes together.
-This can be useful for
+composite column allows for the grouping or nesting of multiple values or sub-attributes together.
-representing complex or structured data within a single field in a non-relational database model.
+This can be useful for representing complex or structured data within a single field in a
+non-relational database model.

 It accepts the following parameters: